Sunia Turuva: 2024

 On 24 February, Turuva played in Penrith's 2024 World Club Challenge final loss against Wigan.

 In round 4 of the 2024 NRL season, Turuva scored a hat-trick in Penrith's 22-16 victory over the Sydney Roosters.
 On Friday 26 April, Turuva signed a three-year deal with the Wests Tigers from the 2025 season onward.

 In round 14, Turuva scored two tries for Penrith in their 32-22 victory over Manly.

 In round 23, Turuva scored two tries in Penrith's 36-34 comeback victory against Parramatta.
 In round 26, he scored two tries for Penrith in their 34-12 victory over South Sydney.

 Turuva played a total of 23 games for Penrith in the 2024 NRL season including their 14-6 grand final victory over Melbourne.
 Turuva scored a first half try during the match.

 2025

 In round 2 of the 2025 NRL season, Turuva scored a hat-trick for the Wests Tigers in their 32-6 victory over Parramatta.
 One of two players to play in every game for the club, he moved from wing to fullback for 4 weeks to cover injuries.
 He scored 11 tries, the most for the Wests Tigers.

+2026

+On 12 May, the Wests Tigers announced that Turuva had re-signed with the club until the end of 2030.

+Turuva played every match for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.